pramnora/qb64/cryptography/rot13/README.md

 Though, eventually, we do tend to get really bored of having gone and solved one particular task;
 so, we go and find an entirely different task to solve, instead;
 much like *mountain climbers*...who having gone and successfully climbed up one mountain/
-and, have successfully descended down from off it, as well;
+and, having successfully descended down from off it, as well;
 really can't wait to go find a *next* mountain to go and climb.